ehalprin/stock-analysis/README.md

 ### Refactoring this VBA Code

 The refactored VBA code in this case worked much faster than the original, making it more useful in the future for processing even larger data sets.
+This seems to be largely due to having only one, rather than two nested, "for" loops.

 However, the process of refactoring was difficult; I had to make several attempts to understand theoretically what changes needed to be made, and then actually implement those changes.
-The first few refactored drafts led to erroneous data or code that simply wouldn't run.
+The first few refactored drafts led to erroneous data or code that simply wouldn't run as I tried to make the tickerIndex variable correspond correctly to the various arrays.
 However, ultimately it was worth the extra effort to create code that was more efficient and effective.